ktaylor63/southeast/site/content/news/litzenberger-named-refuge-manager-of-the-year.md

 "I was pretty lucky," Litzenberger said.
 "I thought if I could just get a job with the Service and make $15,000 a year, I'd be happy."

-For more information about the National Wildlife Refuge Association and the National Fish and Wildlife Foundation, please visit [www.refugeassociation.org](http://refugeassociation.org/ "Link to non-FWS site") and[www.nfwf.org](http://nfwf.org/ "Link to non-FWS site").
+For more information about the National Wildlife Refuge Association and the National Fish and Wildlife Foundation, please visit [refugeassociation.org](http://refugeassociation.org/) and [nfwf.org](http://nfwf.org/).

-**Contact:**
+## Contact

 Division of Public Affairs
 External Affairs